-The European Association for Counselling European Counselling Objective
+Who are the European Association for Counselling (EAC)?

-The fundamental European Counselling objective for the EAC is to work with partner Associations/Organisations throughout Europe to further the development of Counselling as a profession in every European Country.
+The fundamental European Counselling goal is to work with partner Associations/Organisations throughout Europe to further the development of Counselling as a profession in every European Country.
 The executive committee invites counselling associations and counselling training organisations to open discussions to help further this project, full details of membership can be found at Membership.

 The basis of these discussions is to set up a common level of European Counselling training and expertise throughout Europe in the knowledge that many countries have training courses which are advanced and of a high quality.
 There are also countries in Europe where associations and organisations seek to join with a European Association to receive guidance and structure in an effort to raise the profile of Counsellors in their own country.